-With tension growing every day, many may be surprised to find one issue bringing both parties together; a drug abuse bill introduced by Senator Joe Munchin (D) of West Virginia
+With tension growing every day, many may be surprised to find one issue bringing both parties together: a drug abuse bill introduced by Senator Joe Munchin (D) of West Virginia.

 The stigma of addiction is the most difficult to shake of any disease.
-Often those suffering know help is available, but many addicts feel shame, embarrassment, and fear in coming forward and asking for help.
+Often those suffering know help is available, but many people who are addicted feel shame, embarrassment, and fear in coming forward and asking for help.
 A prescription drug abuse bill aimed at reducing the rate of opioid abuse could be the catalyst for many to shake that stigma of addiction and come forward for help.
 The bill has been well received by many and has even gained the backing of President Obama.

 The very word “addiction” conjures stereotypical images of homeless addicts, drug paraphernalia, and other extremes absorbed from mass media.

 The reality of drug abuse in America is that while drugs are smuggled across borders and peddled on street corners, addiction takes many forms and often goes unnoticed.
 One of the biggest drug threats in America comes from your local pharmacy.
 Fatal drug overdoses are rapidly increasing, the vast majority of which are caused by opioids.

 “Of the 21.5 million Americans 12 or older that had a substance use disorder in 2014, 1.9 million had a substance use disorder involving prescription pain relievers and 586,000 had a substance use disorder involving heroin.
 (Center for Behavioral Health Statistics and Quality, 2015)”.